Robert F. Kennedy Memorial Stadium: History

-Planning

 The idea of a stadium at this location originated in 1930 when plans were developed by the "Allied Architects of Washington, in cooperation with the Fine Arts and National Capital Park and Planning Commissions and the Board of Trade."
-Plans were further developed in 1932 when the Roosevelt Memorial Association (RMA) proposed a National Stadium for the site and Allied Architects, a group of local architects organized in 1925 to secure large-scale projects from the government, made designs for it.
-A "National Stadium" in Washington was an idea that had been pursued since 1916, when Congressman George Hulbert of New York proposed the construction of a 50,000-seat stadium at East Potomac Park for the purpose of attracting the 1920 Olympics.
+Plans were further developed in 1932 when the Theodore Roosevelt Association (RMA) proposed a national stadium for the site and Allied Architects, a group of local architects organized in 1925 to secure large-scale projects from the government, made designs for it.
+A "National Stadium" in Washington was an idea that had been pursued since 1916, when Congressman George Hulbert proposed the construction of a 50,000-seat stadium at East Potomac Park for the purpose of attracting the 1920 Summer Olympics.
 It was thought that such a stadium could attract Davis Cup tennis matches, polo tournaments and the annual Army-Navy football game.
-A later effort by DC Director of Public Buildings and Parks Ulysses S. Grant III and Congressman Hamilton Fish of New York sought to turn the National Stadium into a 100,000-seat memorial to Theodore Roosevelt, suitable for hosting inaugurations, possibly on the National Mall or Theodore Roosevelt Island.
+A later effort by DC Director of Public Buildings and Parks Ulysses S. Grant III and Congressman Hamilton Fish sought to turn the National Stadium into a 100,000-seat memorial to Theodore Roosevelt, suitable for hosting inaugurations, possibly on the National Mall or Theodore Roosevelt Island.
 This attracted the attention of the RMA, which suggested the East Capital location.
-This would allow the Lincoln Memorial, then under construction west of the Capitol, and the Roosevelt memorial to become bookend monuments to the two great Republican presidents.
-The effort lost steam when Congress chose not to fund the stadium in time to move the 1932 Olympics from Los Angeles.
+This would allow the Lincoln Memorial, then under construction west of the Capitol, and the Roosevelt memorial to become bookend monuments.
+The effort lost steam when Congress chose not to fund the stadium in time to move the 1932 Summer Olympics from Los Angeles.

-The idea of a stadium gained support in 1938, when Senator Robert Reynolds of North Carolina pushed for the creation of a municipal outdoor stadium within the District, citing the "fact that America is the only major country not possessing a stadium with facilities to accommodate the Olympic Games".
-The following year a model of the proposed stadium, to be located near the current site of RFK Stadium, was presented to the public.
+The idea of a stadium gained support in 1938, when North Carolina Senator Robert Reynolds pushed for the creation of a municipal outdoor stadium within the District, citing the "fact that America is the only major country not possessing a stadium with facilities to accommodate the Olympic Games".
+The following year a model of the proposed stadium, to be located near the site of the future \ RFK Stadium, was presented to the public.
 By 1941, the National Capital Planning Commission had begun buying property for a stadium, purchasing the land between East Capitol, C, 19th and 21st NE.
 A few years later, on December 20, 1944, Congress created a nine-man National Memorial Stadium Commission to study the idea.
 They intended the stadium to be a memorial to the veterans of the World Wars.
 The commission wrote a report recommending that a 100,000-seat stadium be built near the site of RFK in time for the 1948 Olympics, but it failed to get funding.